-This week in Lower Key Stage 2 we have begun making catapults.
-We have used a range of materials including hot glue, lolly pop sticks, wood and elastic bands.
-Our collaboration and drawn designs have supported the making process.
+This week in Lower Key Stage 2 we have been making catapults.
+We have used a range of materials including hot glue, lolly pop sticks, wood, bottle tops and elastic bands.
+Our collaboration and planning muscles have supported the making process.

 In Lower Key Stage 2 we have been looking at the Normans.
 We have used our noticing muscles to locate where castles are, discuss their features and compare Primary and Secondary evidence sources.
 We have used our making links muscles to explore the link between castles, catapults and the Norman period.
 We have been studying the Normans and catapults across history, geography and design technology.